 3rd Tier: Use this tier for small prizes, gift cards, or a small cash bonus.
 It should be easily attainable for core performers, and a reachable stretch for the bottom 20%.
 It serves as a token of appreciation for a job well done.

 The tiered system should serve as a guide for future performance.
-Each tier should be a clear indicator of what is considered average performance versus stellar performance, and what achievements will move reps into a top tier.
+Each tier should be a clear indicator of what is considered average performance versus stellar performance, and what achievements earn reps a spot in a top tier.

 Provide Training & Development Opportunities